ericmedvet/slides/advanced-programming-2020/02-basic-concepts.md

 - not just what it "does"
 - but the role of every part of the code

-(Take code highlighting with care!)
+.note[Take code highlighting with care!]

 ---